Last updated on July 11th, 2022 at 11:18 am

 2- Poseidon (Neptune in Roman)

 The God of the sea, horses, and earthquakes.
-He had the trident as a tool and many strange children.
-Among them were the flying horse Pegasus and the one-eye Cyclop Polyphemus.
+He had the trident as a weapon and many strange or monster-like children.
+Among them were the flying horse Pegasos and the one-eye Cyclop Polyphemos.

 3- Hermes (Mercury in Roman)